 Mixing And Mastering: A Simple (But Complete) Guide

-If you're pressed for time, here's a brief summary for your convenience: Mastering can indeed breathe life into a mix, but it's not a magic wand that can fix all issues.
+Mastering can indeed breathe life into a mix, but it's not a magic wand that can fix all issues.
 Some problems, like clipping, can't be eliminated entirely during mastering.
 Issues of EQ and panning can be patched up to some extent, but a mastering engineer can't separate individual tracks during an online mastering session.
 The key takeaway is that a clean, balanced mix, free from artifacts, gives your mastering engineer the best audio to work with.
 So, before you jump into mastering, ensure your mix is as polished as it can be.
 Remember, mastering is about enhancing a good mix, not fixing a bad one.

 As an artist, you might wonder if it's necessary to create unique masters for each streaming platform, considering their varying requirements.
 This article dives deep into this topic, exploring the concept of normalisation used by streaming platforms, the evolution of platform standards, and the financial implications of creating separate masters.
-Here's the link to the full article for a more detailed understanding:

 Should You Master for Different Digital Platforms?
 Read This to Decide

-My first goal in mastering is to make something sound great and not exceed its loudness potential.
+Our goal in mastering is to make something sound great and not exceed its loudness potential.
 Its loudness potential is the point above which the sound gets worse, anything louder is by definition a compromise.

-I aim to get a sound for the master that the artist and/or label are happy with in terms of their vision for the track, and that is technically correct, and this can sometimes be an iterative process.
+We aim to get a sound for the master that the artist and/or label are happy with in terms of their vision for the track, and that is technically correct, and this can sometimes be an iterative process.

 7 Ways To Ensure You Get the Most Out of Mastering